stoating/clojure-mcp-examples/examples/cont_proxy_in_host/README.md

 #### MCP Server Not Appearing

-- Verify the container `clojure-mcp-proxy-local` is running: `podman ps`
+- Verify the container `clojure-mcp-proxy-in-host` is running: `podman ps`
 - Check that `mcp-proxy` is installed and accessible at the specified path
 - Restart Claude Desktop after configuration changes
 - For Windows: Stop Claude Desktop from Task Manager if needed

 #### Connection Errors

-- Test container communication: `podman exec -it clojure-mcp-proxy-local clojure -X:mcp`
+- Test container communication: `podman exec -it clojure-mcp-proxy-in-host clojure -X:mcp`
 - Verify the SSE proxy starts correctly by running the command manually
 - Check proxy logs: `/.logs/mcp-sse.out` or `/tmp/mcp-sse.log` if running the one-liner config in Claude Desktop